yovelchen/Terraform/README.md

 ### Installation
-To install the infrastructure, run the following commands in a terminal:
+To install the infrastructure, run the following commands in your terminal:

 ```
+$ az login # incase your using Azure cloud

 $ git clone https://github.com/yovelchen/Terraform.git

 $ cd Terraform